header home page link

 6MB 192kbps mp3

-Honestly this was inspired by DJ Zebra who would end his sets with the MSTRKRFT mix of "D.A.N.C.E." all the time, so I'm like, "what goes with that?"
-Pete Burns goes with that.
-Again, silly, and I probably worked harder on the cover than the actual mashup, but hey, at least I'm still trying, right?
+Honestly this was inspired by DJ Zebra who, when we were on tour together in '07, would end his sets with this MSTRKRFT mix of "D.A.N.C.E.," which I really liked.
+So I was like, "what goes with that?
+Pete Burns goes with that."
+Silly, and I probably worked harder on the cover than the actual mashup.

 Cant Stop Callin Out Can't Stop Callin' Out: The Complete Party Ben vs. Lyrics Born Experience